etcd-io/website/README.md

 # etcd.io

-This repository houses all of the assets used to build the future website and documentation at https://etcd.netlify.com.
-The site will eventually be available at https://etcd.io.
+This repository houses all of the assets used to build the etcd docs and website available at https://etcd.io.

 ## Run the site locally